php-fig/fig-standards/proposed/phpdoc-tags.md

 function or method.
 When provided, it MUST contain a "Type" to indicate what is returned; the description on the other hand is OPTIONAL yet RECOMMENDED in case of complicated return structures, such as associative arrays.

-The @return tag MAY have a multi-line description and does not need explicit delimiting.

 It is RECOMMENDED to use this tag with every function and method.
 If no `@return` type is given, and no return type declaration is provided in